Skip to main content

 Does contents insurance cover you while moving house?

 Yes.
-QBE’s Contents Insurance covers transit of contents from your current home to your new home or storage facility within Australia.3
+QBE’s contents insurance can cover transit of contents from your current home to your new home or temporary storage facility within Australia.2

 Does contents insurance cover my possessions when taken out of my home?